Header image courtesy of Posto Pubblico (via Facebook)

 Posto Pubblico, 28 Elgin Street, Soho, Central | (+852) 2577 7160

-Tucked away at the bottom end of Elgin Street, Mostaccioli Brothers (or “Mo Bros”) has been one of Soho’s best-kept secrets for over 10 years.
-Make your way down a set of stairs to find this rustic, surprisingly spacious trattoria, complete with a massive mural of Italian pasture and French doors leading out to an alfresco patio.
+Hidden away at the bottom end of Elgin Street, Mostaccioli Brothers (or “Mo Bros”) has been one of Soho’s best-kept secrets.
+Make your way down a set of stairs—discreetly tucked between two buildings—to find this rustic, surprisingly spacious trattoria, complete with a mural of Italian pasture and French doors leading out to an alfresco patio.

 Named after baked mostaccioli—a rich and cheesy dish similar to lasagna and baked ziti—Mo Bros is inspired by the “humble wholesomeness” of the Italian-American kitchen, serving up comfort foods like the eponymous baked mostaccioli ($138), veal scaloppine al Marsala ($168), and homemade ricotta cannoli ($58).